PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 This isn't desirable.
 People should be able to reduce the chances they end up in a situation like [this](https://twitter.com/carnage4life/status/1532472869334110208), or [this](https://nypost.com/2022/05/26/twitter-rescinds-job-offer-to-new-hire/).

-> Disclaimer: These questions are quite direct, but a company that reacts badly to them may not be a good place to work.
+> Disclaimer: These questions are direct, but a company that reacts badly to them may not be a good place to work.
 There are also a _lot_ of questions here - think of them as themes, and you don't need to ask them all.
 Prioritize based on what you hear through the process.

-If I were job hunting, these are the themes I'd be interested in - it's skewed towards (i) startup / early growth software companies, (ii) engineers and (iii) interviews with founders (this is what I know!), but the concepts feel like they'd be useful beyond that.
+If I were job hunting, these are the themes I'd be interested in - it's skewed towards (i) startup / early growth software companies, (ii) engineers and (iii) interviews with founders (I am one), but the concepts feel like they'd be useful beyond that.

 ## Does the company have product-market fit?